muralimanas30/CSES/01145-Increasing Subsequence/README.md

 ---

 ## 💡 **Problem Explanation**
-You are given an array containing n integers.
+You are given an array containing \(n\) integers.
 Your task is to determine the longest increasing subsequence in the array, i.e., the longest subsequence where every element is larger than the previous one.

 A subsequence is a sequence that can be derived from the array by deleting some elements without changing the order of the remaining elements.

-Input

-The first line contains an integer n: the size of the array.
+The first line contains an integer \(n\): the size of the array.

-After this there are n integers x_1,x_2,…,x_n: the contents of the array.
+After this there are \(n\) integers \(x_1,x_2,\ldots,x_n\): the contents of the array.

-Output

 Print the length of the longest increasing subsequence.

 ## 📊 **Algorithm**

-*   Initialize an ArrayList `req` to store the elements of the increasing subsequence.
+*   Initialize an empty list `req` to store the elements of the increasing subsequence.
-*   Add the first element of the input array `arr` to `req`.
-*   Iterate through the remaining elements of `arr` from the second element.
+*   Iterate through the input array `arr`.
 *   If the current element `arr[i]` is greater than the last element of `req`, append `arr[i]` to `req`.
-*   Otherwise, perform a binary search on `req` to find the smallest element greater than or equal to `arr[i]`.
+*   Otherwise, use binary search to find the smallest element in `req` that is greater than or equal to `arr[i]` and replace it with `arr[i]`.
+This ensures that `req` always maintains an increasing order and its length represents the longest increasing subsequence seen so far.
-*   Replace that element in `req` with `arr[i]`.
-*   Finally, the size of `req` represents the length of the longest increasing subsequence.
+*   After iterating through the entire input array, the size of `req` will be the length of the longest increasing subsequence.

 ## 🔥 **Code Implementation**
 ```java